Where to buy a PS5: What you need to know to get Sony's new gaming console

-It's been a long road for the gamers who are still waiting to get their hands on Sony's new PlayStation 5 Over the past few months, low PS5 inventory at major retailer stores such as Best Buy, GameStop, Walmart and Target have created a Hunger Games-type environment for shoppers.
-Further, when an inventory drop does happen, stock typically sells out in less than a minute.
-It's no wonder it was recently named the fastest-selling console in US history!
+If you've tried -- and miserably failed -- to score Sony's new PlayStation 5 over the last few months, you're not alone.
+The PS5 was recently named the fastest-selling console in US history, which means it's been next to impossible to find it in stock.
+Major retailers such as Target, Best Buy, GameStop, Walmart and Amazon have had consistently low inventory.
+And even if you do catch wind of a PS5 restock, it's typically gone within moments of going on sale.

-As of March 29, no regular retail stores have PlayStation 5 consoles in stock.
-Despite occasional inventory drops at various retailers, the PS5 console remains sold out in both of its configurations: the $500 model with Blu-ray and the less expensive. $400 digital-only edition with no optical drive.
-If you're willing to pay well over the ticket price, you can get a PS5 or PS5 bundle at a reseller like eBay or StockX.
+As of April 2, no regular retailers have the PlayStation in stock.
+Despite occasional PS5 inventory drops at various stores, the gaming console remains sold out in both of its configurations: the $500 model with Blu-ray and the less expensive $400 digital-only edition with no optical drive.
+If you're willing to pay an obscene amount over the ticket price, you can get a PS5 or PS5 bundle at a reseller like eBay or StockX.
 We advise waiting, though.
 In a few more months, we expect things to turn around and inventory levels to rise, and then you might regret having spent $1,000 or more to get a PS5 a few months earlier.
-For the latest updates on when retailers might have inventory and offer it for sale online, be sure to check back here frequently.
+For the latest stock updates on when retailers might have inventory and offer the gaming console for sale online, be sure to check back here frequently.

 More on next-gen consoles